google/starthinker/tutorials/README.md

 ## UI

-- [Launching A Recipe](ui_recipe.md) - How to deploy a recipe or solution using the UI.
+- [Running A Recipe](https://google.github.io/starthinker/help/) - How to set up and deploy a recipe using the UI.
+- [Recipe Gallery](https://google.github.io/starthinker/) - List of packaged solutions.
 - [Logging](logging.md) - All logs are written to StackDriver, you can build dashboards on them.
 - [Testing](testing_ui.md) - How to test the UI and worker.

 ## Development

 - [Running A Recipe](running.md) - How to execute a recipe or solution from the command line.
-- [Creating Python Task](task.md) - How to code up a task that can be used by recipes.
+- [Creating A Task](task.md) - How to code up a task that can be used by scripts.
-- [Creating A Recipe Script For A Single Task](recipe.md) - How to create JSON task parameters and add them to the UI.
+- [Creating A Recipe](recipe.md) - How to create JSON task parameters and add them to the UI.
-- [Creating A Solution Script With Many Tasks](solution.md) - How to create a slution and add it to the solution gallery.
-- [Architecture](architecture.md) - All the components of this repository explained.
+- [Command Line Helpers](helpers.md) - Utilities that speed up development at the command line.
 - [Testing](testing.md) - How to test the UI, worker, and various recipes.

 ## Credentials